Amjad Attwan

-Amjad Attwan (born 12 March 1997) is an Iraqi professional footballer who currently plays for Al-Shamal in the Qatar Stars League.
+Amjad Attwan (born 12 March 1997) is an Iraqi professional footballer who currently plays for Zakho in the Iraq Stars League and the Iraq national team.
 He can be deployed as a defensive midfielder or central midfielder.

 International debut

 On 18 March 2016, Attwan made his first international cap for Iraq against Syria in a friendly match.

 International goals

 Scores and results list Iraq's goal tally first.

 Style of play and Fans

 Attwan is a hard-working player.
 He excels at breaking down opposition plays due to his positional sense, defensive attributes, tactical intelligence and ability to read the game. with high technique.
 Attwan is a fan-favourite amongst the Iraqi people and fans of Al-Shamal.
 His unique hairstyle and finesse on the ball makes him a remarkable player to watch.

+Zakho SC

+Amjad Attwan joined Zakho SC during the winter transfer period of 2024 and quickly established himself as the team's captain.
+He is widely regarded as one of the most important players in the squad.
+A commanding presence in midfield, he combines leadership, experience, and goal-scoring ability—netting 20 goals over the past two seasons.
+Among the fans, he is a true favorite and beloved figure.